The Advisory Committee plays a critical role in assisting FACL BC achieve its long-term strategic vision.

 Raji Mangat (she/her/hers) is a non-profit leader and practicing lawyer with 20 years of specialist and senior level experiencing working to improve access to justice and enhance equity for underserved communities.
 She is currently the executive director of West Coast LEAF.

 Along with her role on FACL BC's Advisory Committee, Raji serves on the boards of the Vancouver Public Library and Health Justice, and on the national committee of the Canadian Civil Liberties Association.
 She is an adjunct professor at the University of Victoria’s Faculty of Law, where she teaches a course on civil liberties and the Charter.
 She recently served on a task force reviewing the Employment Equity Act.

 Steven Ngo (he/him) works as Sr. Counsel at Rivian and was named one of the Top 25 Most Influential Lawyers by Canadian Lawyer Magazine.
 He is a recipient of the BC Medal of Good Citizenship in recognition of his advocacy work against hate crimes.
 Steven has been on the board since 2019 where he has served as Secretary, VP Marketing and President.
 He was also the founder/past president of FACL Western (2014 to 2017).

-Outside of FACL, Steven is the co-founder of Beyond the A, an organization that seeks to destigmatize mental health in the legal profession and the Advocacy Chair for the Vietnamese Professionals Association of BC.
-He is the host of "2 Dads 1 Car", a podcast that discusses modern fatherhood.
+Outside of FACL, Steven is the co-founder of Beyond the A, an organization that seeks to destigmatize mental health in the legal profession and the host of "2 Dads 1 Car", a parenting podcast that discusses modern fatherhood.